: Set up IoT Security and XSOAR for Tanium Integration

 If the test is successful, a Success message appears.
 If not, check that the settings were entered correctly and then test the configuration again.

-4. After the test succeeds, click Done to save your changes, close the settings panel, and activate the instance.
+4. After the test succeeds, click Save & exit to save your changes and close the settings panel.

 3. To integrate with other Tanium servers, repeat the previous steps to add more integration instances.